-We also believes that young generation able to bring with them creativity and new-age thinking and, the experienced hires bring a wealth of experience and knowledge to the Group.
+We also believes that young generation able to bring with them creativity and new-age thinking, the experienced hires bring a wealth of experience and knowledge in the industry.
 We also acknowledged the cultural expertise of diverse individuals can be leveraged for the benefit of the company.